tilt-dev/company/teams/README.md

 Project work and team collaboration should be organized thusly:
 - There should be a Google doc for the project charter.
 For example, see [this doc](https://docs.google.com/document/d/1Sjd67pAHABTII00OKPbbK62K20J35NLGiZck3l7itpg/edit).
 - [Clubhouse stories](http://app.clubhouse.io/windmill/) that the team may work on as part of the project should be labeled with a label named `team-team-name`.
 (Not all the stories with this label are in the project's work scope.
-These are candidate stories the label facilitates collaboration.
+The label indicates work scope candidacy to facilitate collaboration.)
 - There should be a Slack channel called `team-team-name`.